 Stroll across the street from the Mission to the A.C.
 Postel Memorial Rose Garden, a wonderland of more than 1,500 rose plants.
 Spring is the best time to see the roses in their full glory, although they often bloom longer because of the region’s extended growing season.
 You’ll also be at a great vantage point to view and take photos of the Mission’s façade.

-Note that because the Old Mission Santa Barbara is an active parish, the church is not open for tours during its services.
-Inside the church are notable sculptures and paintings and a unique altar built by the native Chumash people, so check the church schedule before you go to make sure you don’t miss out on seeing it.
+Note that because the St. Barbara Parish is housed at Old Mission Santa Barbara and is an active parish, the church is not open for tours during Masses, funerals, and weddings.
+Inside the church are notable sculptures and paintings, and a unique altar built by native Chumash people.
+The St. Barbara Parish is run separately from Old Mission Santa Barbara.
+For Parish information and Mass Schedule, please check their website at: https://www.saintbarbaraparish.org/